roytang/blog/content/posts/2008/06/block-14-june-2008.md

 Final Match record: 4-2

 It was a small tournament so 4-2 was good enough for 5th place, winning me 4 packs.
-The rares were: Rage Reflection, Ghastlord of Fugue, Dramatic Entrance and Painter&#8217;s Servant.
+The rares were: Rage Reflection, Ghastlord of Fugue, Dramatic Entrance and Painter&'s Servant.